-Submissions must be received no later than January 15 of the year in which publication is sought.
-Please submit manuscripts as MS word documents in electronic format via email to: calcofi\coordinator@coast.ucsd.edu. (use Word; see "Manuscript Guidelines" below for more details on preparing tables and figures).
+Submissions are accepted at anytime and will be posted to the journal webpage upon completion.
+Please submit manuscripts as MS word documents in electronic format via email to: calcofi_coordinator@coast.ucsd.edu. (use Word; see "Manuscript Guidelines" below for more details on preparing tables and figures).